struppigel/PortEx/README.md

 * Scan for Unicode and ASCII strings contained in the file
 * Get a Virustotal report

-For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki/Getting-Started) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)
+For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)

 ### Version Information

-The current version is not even Alpha yet, which is the reason that there are no binaries provided by now.
-However you can build the current source.
+The current version is not even Alpha yet, so beware of bugs.

+### Using PortEx

+Download portex.jar and include it to your build path.
+For more information, read the [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki)

 ### Building PortEx